 g.
 It will tell you to either shock or no shock advised.
 If the AED tells you to shock him tell everyone to stand clear and when the light flashes press the shock button.
 If the AED says no shock advised, follow the instructions to continue CPR.

 h.
 Do CPR at a rate of 100 beats per minute and 2 inches down.
-Do 30 compressions and then give 2 breaths.
-Continue until help arrives or the machine tells you to stop.
+Do 30 compressions and

 These steps of CPR are very similar to the steps of CPR for an Adult and child.
 Please feel free to go back to the Adult steps for reference.
 Also, feel free to copy and re-post these steps for anyone to use.